-I usually flare once a year, but this is the first year where I have really paid attention to the specific foods, and their preparation, that my body can handle.
+I used to flare once a year, but this is the first year where I have really paid attention to the specific foods, and their preparation, that my body can handle.
 I've also been going through a series of food allergy testings and clearing with my naturopath.
 We're praying that all of the steps we've taken will keep me in remission.
 We're partially doing this 30 day challenge to reprogram our bodies from craving sweets and treats, but also to give my system a clean re-boot as a precautionary measure given the time of year.

 Don't worry though, I have plenty of those chocolaty baked goods you all love so much saved up for you to post during this next month!
-To name a few, a perfect chocolate chip cookie, s'more tart, and egg-free Mint Chip Ice Cream.
+To name a few, a perfect paleo chocolate chip cookie, s'more tart, and dairy-free Mint Chip Ice Cream.

 So with that – here's a recipe for a healthier version of that smoothie!
-Even though I won't be able to eat it!!
+Even though I won't be able to eat it for the time being!